rng-guy/NFSMWBartender/APPENDIX.md

 * The unedited configuration files for this feature set resemble the game's vanilla values.

-* You can disable this entire feature set by deleting all of its configuration files.
+* To disable this entire feature set and its fixes, delete all of its configuration files.

 * Bartender disables this feature set if you leave any free-roam "Chasers" spawn table empty.

 * Rarely, the engagement count above the pursuit board may appear to be inaccurate compared to how many cops are actually around you at a given moment.
-That is because Bartender's fix makes the engagement count track "Chasers" only, while disregarding any vehicles that join your pursuit through Strategy spawns, from roadblocks, or as helicopters.
+That's because, by default, Bartender's fix makes the engagement count track "Chasers" only, disregarding others.

 * If enabled, this feature set overrides the following `pursuitlevels` VltEd parameters: the `cops` array, `HeliFuelTime`, `TimeBetweenHeliActive`, and `SearchModeHeliSpawnChance`.